-Storing water can take up a lot of space.
-If you don’t have much room extra room in your home, you might want to check out my other post, The Easiest Way to Purify Water.
+Water can take up a lot of space.
+If you don’t have much room in your home, you might want to check out my other post, The Easiest Way to Purify Water.
 But if you have enough room and don’t want to worry about hauling water back and forth from a pond, here’s what you need to know.

 - Water is the nectar of life.
 Other than oxygen, nothing is more important to your survival.
 The body uses water for digestion, transporting nutrients, building tissue, removing waste, and regulating body temperature, among other things.
 Without water, you would only last a few days.

 - Don’t count on tap water.
 If a disaster happens, most water treatment plant employees will not show up to work.
 And if the power is out, they wouldn’t be able to run the plant anyway.
 But even if there is power and they make it to work, they might not be able to get the supplies they need due to truck drivers who can’t get into town.